 Buffer - Just like Hootsuite, Buffer is a social media management tool that helps you schedule your posts and analyze your campaigns.
 It has an Instagram story planner, hashtag planner, shop grid, ability to create custom reports and so much more.
 Buffer has an upper hand when creating publishing schedules for different social channels.
 Now you can focus on creating your videos all at once and schedule them to add new content regularly.
 Hootsuite has a similar feature but is restricted to a single schedule.

 These were the best video marketing tools that could get you started even if you have a limited budget.
-If you use 5 tools (1 from each category), you can go all in and capitalize on every single piece of information you derive from it.
+If you use 5 tools (1 from each category) and do have an accessories like controller for video editing you can go all in and capitalize on every single piece of information you derive from it.
 In short, have a holistic strategy, leave nothing to chance, and go out there and win!